-Over the last 30 years we have worked on thousands of well water treatment installations.
-Unfortunately by the time our customer worked with us, they were installing their 2nd or 3rd system after having problems with the treatment system they had before.
+Over the last 30 years, we have worked on the installation of thousands of well water treatment systems.
+Unfortunately, by the time our customer worked with us, they were installing their 2nd or 3rd system after having problems with the treatment system they had before.
 We realized after some time that there were 5 common mistakes a lot of homeowners make when choosing their treatment system.
 You can easily avoid these problems with a little help and very little time and effort.

 - Failing to correctly analyze the well water chemistry

 - Not having a fundamental understanding of how the well water system works

 - Not know the well pump and/or well flow rate in gallons or liters per minute

 - Not checking the water pressure or having a broken pressure gauge